Rosalind Grimshaw

-Stained Glass
+Stained glass

 In 1975, Grimshaw trained in the stained glass studio of Joseph Bell and Son in Bristol, founded in the Victorian Gothic Revival.
 Her art attracted a lot of interest.

 In 1983, Grimshaw discovered she had Parkinson's disease, however, this did not daunt her.
 In 1996, Her Parkinsons was getting worse, so the family opened a workshop inside her house.
 Her masterpiece though was winning the completion to design the Six Days of Creation in the refectory in Chester Cathedral.
 There was a book about it.

 Although most of her work was to private commission, her public works include stained glass in Derriford Hospital in Plymouth, Southmead Hospital in Bristol, St. Chad's, Seighford in Staffordshire, and St. Mary's, Balcombe in West Sussex.

 Until her death, Grimshaw had spent around 10 years doing fused-glass work.

 Personal life

 Grimshaw, née Neuberger, was born in 1945 and brought up in Highpoint, Highgate with her brother Henry.
 She attended Camden School for Girls and University of Brighton.
 She married John Grimshaw in Africa.
-Then they settled down in Clifton, Bristol, in an artistic commune-style five-story Georgian town-house.
-After having their fourth child, John told her he had quit his full-time job to found Cyclebag (now Sustrans), a cycling charity.
-They divorced in the mid-1980s.
-Then, she got together with Patrick Costello who she met and worked with at Joseph Bell and Son in Bristol.

 Apart from her stained glass work, she was variously an Art Teacher, ran "Rainbow" (Arts & Crafts) shop in Clifton.